-Resident Electoral Commissioner (REC), Oyo State, Dr. Adeniran Tella said, ahead of the general election, a total of 2,325,372 Permanent Voter Cards (PVCs) have been collected in Oyo State.
+Resident Electoral Commissioner (REC), Oyo State, Dr Adeniran Tella, said that, before the general election, 2,325,372 Permanent Voter Cards (PVCs) had been collected in Oyo State.

-Dr. Tella disclosed this at an enlarged stakeholders’ meeting held on Monday, Ibadan, the Oyo State capital.
+Dr. Tella disclosed this at an enlarged stakeholders’ meeting on Monday in Ibadan, the Oyo State capital.

 Tella, While stating that the commission had deployed non-sensitive materials for the election to the offices of INEC in the 33 local government areas of the state, he said sensitive materials will be distributed in due course.